-Mosie Lister was born on September 8, 1921, in Cochran, Georgia, the son of Willis and Pearl Holland Lister.
+Mosie Lister was born in Cochran, Georgia, the son of Willis and Pearl Holland Lister.
 Willis, though a fine barber, resorted to farming after the 1929 crash and moved the family to Americus, where they lived for 10 years.

 Because Willis taught music as a hobby, Mosie studied under his tutelage When Mosie was twelve, Willis bought him his first violin, and Mosie found playing it a relatively easy skill to master, and hence developed a keen ear for music.
 This, combined with the available solitude of farm life allowed him to create finished musical performances of all types in his fertile imagination.

 When he was eighteen, he traveled to the Vaughan School of Music in Tennessee to study harmony with Adger M. Pace, and G. T. Speer.
 In 1941 he proceeded to Tampa, FL, to join the Sunny South Quartet, adding his baritone voice to those of Clide Cain, Horace Floyd, Lee Kitchens, and pianist, R.D.
 Ginnett.

 Pearl Harbor and World War II put his singing career on hold as he enlisted in the U.S. Navy.
 Upon his discharge, he attended Middle Georgia College, and then returned to the Sunny South Quartet, now featuring "Chief" Wetherington on bass and Quentin Hicks on piano.